Digital minister’s app lands on data watchdog’s radar after privacy cock-up

 Meanwhile, as others have pointed out, by calling the app after the man himself users get the unfortunate notification that “Matt Hancock would like to access your photos” if they choose to upload an image.
 Awkward to say the least.

-Although it’s less clear whether reports that the app might also be breaching iOS rules by accessing users’ photos even if they’ve denied cameraroll access stand up to scrutiny as iOS 11 does let users grant one-time access to a photo.
+Although it’s less clear whether reports that the app might also be breaching iOS rules by accessing users’ photos even if they’ve denied camera roll access stand up to scrutiny as iOS 11 does let users grant one-time access to a photo.

 Hancock’s parliamentary office is deferring all awkward questions about the Matt Hancock App to Disciple.
 We know because we rang and they redirected us to company’s contact details.